- About the University

 Lovejoy began the project with her own money and was then able to secure funding and support from Ramsey County and numerous other agencies to open The Family Place in October 2001.
 Since that time, The Family Place has functioned as a central hub for homeless families needing services in Ramsey County.

-She has earned a bachelor of arts degree in communications from Metropolitan State University, a master of arts, religion and theology from the United Theological Seminary and is a doctoral student at the University of St. Thomas studying educational leadership.
+She has earned a BA in communications from Metropolitan State, an MA, religion and theology from the United Theological Seminary and is a doctoral student at the University of St. Thomas studying educational leadership.

 Lovejoy is an innovator, a visionary, and an advocate and was named a General Mills "Local Legend" in January 2009 for her active involvement in the community.